 Right now, you have to focus on the process and learn as you grow and grow as you learn.
-The IPS full form is Indian Police Service, so concentrate on India all the aspects that will help you know more about your country.
+The IPS full form is the Indian Police Service, so concentrate on India all the aspects that will help you know more about your country.

-This exam is about knowing how ready you are to become a part of the Indian governance system and how much do you know about it in its entirety.
+This exam is about knowing how ready you are to become a part of the Indian governance system and how much you know about it in its entirety.
 There is a famous saying in the UPSC exam preparation community, that “you don’t have to know everything about one thing, but you have to know something about everything.”